rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

                 servers.
 See :ref:`Load balancer parameters <load-balancers-parameters>`.

         ``draining_timeout``
-             Specifies the number of seconds autoscale will put the CLB node in DRAINING before deleting the node and eventually the server.
+             Specifies the number of seconds Autoscale will put the CLB node in DRAINING mode before deleting the node and eventually the server.
 This is used when scaling down.
              Not used when there is no ``loadbalancers`` configuration.
-Please note that this feature only works with cloud load balancer.
+Please note that this feature only works with a cloud load balancer.

 .. _server-parameters: